mongodb/laravel-mongodb/README.md

 The model will automatically return a MongoDB-related or SQL-related relation based on the type of the related model.

-If you want this functionality to work both ways, your SQL-models will need use the `Jenssegers\Mongodb\Eloquent\HybridRelations` trait.
+If you want this functionality to work both ways, your SQL-models will need to use the `Jenssegers\Mongodb\Eloquent\HybridRelations` trait.

 **This functionality only works for `hasOne`, `hasMany` and `belongsTo`.**

-The MySQL model shoul use the `HybridRelations` trait:
+The MySQL model should use the `HybridRelations` trait:

 ```php
 use Jenssegers\Mongodb\Eloquent\HybridRelations;